Skip to main content

 Explain your choice.

-The AI is focused only on classification first, not solving the problem.
+The AI focuses only on classification first, not solving the problem.
 This keeps reasoning simple and targeted.

 4. Handling the Routed Query

-Once the AI returns the category and reasoning (and remember, it does so by returning us a valid object as we have specified it via the schema), we dynamically craft the real prompt based on the routing result:
+Once the AI returns the category and reasoning (as a valid object per our schema), we dynamically craft the real prompt based on the routing result:

 const routerRequest = {